UKHomeOffice/hof-rds-api/README.md

 The digest SHA (sha256:<digest>) is a cryptographic hash that uniquely identifies the image content.
 You can retrieve it from Quay.io after the image is pushed:

-This guarantees:
+**This guarantees:**

-Consistency – The image always resolves to the same content.
+'Consistency' – The image always resolves to the same content.

-Traceability – You can trace exactly which build and source it came from.
+'Traceability' – You can trace exactly which build and source it came from.

 Security – Prevents tampering or tag overwriting in registries.